ashleylqx/AIBR/README.md

 ## Model Weights Download

 Pre-trained models and visualized maps can be downloaded from [BaiduDisk](https://pan.baidu.com/s/1KUqYZZelZhPwIiCVNW9OFA?pwd=4iit).
-You may download the model weights, put them into `work_dirs`, and run the test command above.
+You may download the model weights, put them into `work_dirs`, and run the test commands above.

 ## Related Repositories
 - [MMSegmentation](https://github.com/open-mmlab/mmsegmentation)